raptor-http/router/README.md

 ### Route parameters

-Route parameters are processed and available via Context (`context.params`) if they are present in the URLPattern pathname.
+Route parameter values are processed and available via the Router Context obkect (`context.params`) if they are present in the route's pathname.

 # License